Launch the search

 - Scheduling interviews and itineraries

-- Booking travel
+- Booking travel arrangements

 - Who will be sourcing and recruiting for the search?

-- Search firm
+- Executive Search Team

 - Where will the position be advertised?